dynamicwebpaige/keras-tutorial/README.md

-# keras-tutorial
+# Keras Tutorial

-3-hour tutorial on building deep learning models with Keras.
+This repo contains materials to support a three-hour introductory workshop on building deep learning models with Keras and TensorFlow.